swiftlang/swift/docs/proposals/UnifiedFunctionSyntax.rst

     }
   }

+For 1.0, it is not feasible to mark up the Objective-C headers in the various SDKs.
+Therefore, the compiler will contain a list of mapping from Objective-C selectors to Swift method names.
+Post-1.0, we can migreate these mappings to the headers.

 Optionality and Ordering of Keyword Arguments
 ---------------------------------------------
 A number of programming languages have keyword arguments in one form